undur/vermilingua-maven-plugin/README.md

 * Patternsets are not supported, primarily because I don't use them myself.
 * No support for building war files (servlet projects).
+* Only generates maven-style jar frameworks (not a .framework folder bundle for use with Ant).
 * Default location for wo bundle resources is `src/main/woresources` rather than `src/main/resources` (which is now reserved for java classpath resources As God Intended).
 * `flattenComponents` will default to true (once implemented) since WO doesn't know how to locate components in subfolders in production anyway.